Knowledge Hub

 • Consultation – speak with relevant functions involved in the process, and in some instances, you may need to seek the views of the data subjects unless there is a good reason not to.
 A record must be made of this.

-• Assess necessity and proportionality - identify and assess the risks in your project.
+• Assess necessity and proportionality by identifying and evaluating the risks associated with your project.
 Depending on your risk scoring or outcomes, you need to document and establish your reasons for accepting any risk.

-• Recording decision making - include how you came to the decision and names and roles of those that were involved in the process.
+• Recording decision making - include how you came to the decision and names and roles of those who were involved in the process.

 • Review - the process needs to remain under review by testing its purposes against GDPR compliance.